Notes on Anti-Discrimination

-The Berlinale believes in the importance of a globally connected film and media community that advocates a diverse, inclusive, equal and fair film industry based on the values of artistic excellence, vibrant filmmaking, mutual respect, freedom of speech and progressiveness.
+The Berlinale believes in the importance of a globally connected film and media community that advocates for a pluralistic, inclusive, equal and fair cultural industry.
+For us, this is grounded in the values of artistic freedom, diverse creative work, mutual appreciation and freedom of expression.

 Awareness Team

-The Awareness Team is there to listen, understand and advise people confidentially and, in the first instance, always anonymously.
+The Awareness Teams are there to listen, understand and advise people in a supportive, confidential and initially strictly anonymous manner.
 At the request of the person seeking advice, the Awareness Team will inform the Berlinale and will consult it about possible measures to be taken.
 The implementation of these measures is the responsibility of the Berlinale.
-The service is aimed at anyone who, during the Berlinale, witnesses, experiences or is affected by discrimination as laid out in the festival’s Code of Conduct.
-The Berlinale is very grateful for your active assistance and encourages all visitors, guests, partners and employees to report any incidents to the Awareness Team.
+The Berlinale is grateful for your active collaboration and encourages all witnesses and those affected to contact our Awareness Teams should such incidents occur.

 This service does not constitute a further psychological consultation.
 For further consulting services, the following contact persons and advice centres are available free of charge, anonymously and confidentially; they also operate outside the festival period: